What to do if you have been involved in an auto accident.

 - Call an experienced auto accident attorney at Grey Law.
 Our attorneys can explain the law to you and advise you of your legal rights and obligations.
 Our attorneys can determine who was at fault and get you compensation for your property damage and personal injuries.
 Call today at 323-857-9500.

-If you or a loved one has been involved in an auto accident contact an experienced Los Angeles personal injury lawyer at Grey Law as soon as you are able to.
+If you or a loved one has been involved in an auto accident contact an experienced Grey Law injury lawyer as soon as you are able to.
 An experienced personal injury attorney will begin the process of preserving any evidence, obtaining police reports and contacting any witnesses to the accident.
 At Grey Law, we will promptly arrange for an attorney to consult with you free of charge.
 One of our experienced auto accident attorneys will advise you on how to protect your rights and preserve any evidence to maximize your recovery.
 Call our office today at 323-857-9500.